brandur/sorg/content/passages-drafts/001-portland.md

 a hacker penetrated their libertarian decentralized autonomous organization, [the DAO][dao], and made off with 3.6M Ether (a third of its total funds, ostensibly worth
 $50M at the time).
-The fork was initiated to reverse the theft.
+The fork reversed the theft, but fractured the network permanently.

 These days I feel similarly about cryptocurrencies as my colleague Patrick McKenzie, who I think puts it best ([when